Business Administration, MBA (Online)

 To complete a General Business Administration specialization, students can take three courses from the courses listed below.
 This option provides the most flexibility in creating an MBA program tailored to a student's interests.

 Students may elect to complete a dual-specialization as part of their MBA program.
-Since the variations are many, students meet with the Program Director to discuss what would be required for a dual-specialization.
+Since the variations are many, students meet with the Graduate Program Director to discuss what would be required for a dual-specialization.

 Executive Perspectives